goldenguy00/LemurFusion/Release/README.md

 - Designed to be a full scale rework but still compatible with all other mods

-- Cracked af AI, uses predictive aiming and actively dodges projectiles
+- Cracked af AI!
+Uses predictive aiming, actively dodges, strafes and jumps projectiles while continuing to fight back.

 - Rebalancing of stats and scaling for better survivability later on.